-Imagine being able to harness the power of your individual donors to raise money on your behalf, while strengthening the relationship between your nonprofit and those donors at the same time.
-With peer-to-peer fundraising, you can do just that!
+Imagine harnessing the power of your donors to raise money on your behalf, while strengthening your nonprofit’s relationship with those donors at the same time.
+Peer-to-peer fundraising makes it possible to do just that!

-Peer-to-peer fundraising is the ultimate form of nonprofit fundraising.
-You can raise money, multiply your audience, and strengthen connections with existing supporters all in one fell swoop.
+With peer-to-peer fundraising, you can raise money, multiply your audience, and strengthen connections with existing supporters in one fell swoop.

-• What is Peer-to-Peer Fundraising?
+- What is Peer-to-Peer Fundraising?

-• What Are The Different Types of Peer-to-Peer Fundraising Campaigns?
+- What Are the Different Types of Peer-to-Peer Fundraising Campaigns?

-• How Does Peer-to-Peer Fundraising Work?
+- How Does Peer-to-Peer Fundraising Work?

-• What Are Some Fundamental Peer-to-Peer Fundraising Strategies?
+- What Are Some Fundamental Peer-to-Peer Fundraising Strategies?

-• What Peer-to-Peer Fundraising Ideas Will Take Participation to the Next Level?
+- What Peer-to-Peer Fundraising Ideas Will Take Participation to the Next Level?

 Launch a free peer-to-peer apparel fundraiser on Bonfire